Bogor Paledang railway station

 Bogor Paledang Station (BOP) is a railway station located in the city of Bogor, West Java.
-The station is located in the altitude of +246 meter above sea level.
+The station is located at the altitude of +246 meters above sea level.
 It opened in 2013 to cut down human traffic in Bogor station which now serves commuter trains, KRL Commuterline.
-This station only serves intercity train to Sukabumi.
+This station only serves Pangrango intercity train to Sukabumi.
 In October 2014, the station was expanded because the existing waiting room was insufficient for the passengers and the parking area was too small.
 As part of double tracking project and preparatory works for electrification towards Sukabumi, the station was upgraded from a simple halt into a full fledged station separate from Bogor station's signalling system.
 A siding track and a downstream track were added on the eastern part of the railyard.
 The project forced Pangrango services to temporarily stop operations.
 Pangrango trains only resumed operation until 10 April 2022, much later than other trains affected by COVID-19 pandemic.